-Field data were only collected in the spring when at least 50% of the specific county had been planted, a clear sky satellite image coordinated to a window within a few days of field work, and field conditions were dry enough to allow entry on foot.
+Field data were only collected in the spring (Table 1) when at least 50% of the specific county had been planted, a clear sky satellite image coordinated to a window within a few days of field work, and field conditions were dry enough to allow entry on foot.
 Data were generally collected in teams consisting of one U of M representative and a local SWCD staffer to help with landowner permission status, although some SWCDs were trained to collect data on their own.
-The combination of all the above factors led to annual variability in the amount of data that could be acquired.
+The combination of all the above factors led to annual variability in the amount of data collected.

-SAMPLING YEAR COUNTIES SAMPLED DATA POINTS COLLECTED AGROECOREGIONS COVERED
+Sampling Year Counties Sampled Data Points Collected Agroecoregions Covered

 2016 4 495 10

 2017 7 1250 21

 2018 4 220 7

 2019 5 444 7

+2020 3 262 3

 Table 1.
-Summary of sampling from 2016 - 2019
+Summary of sampling from 2016 - 2020

 Field data collection efforts also took place in the fall in order to evaluate the effectiveness of identifying cover crops with satellite imagery.
 In the fall of 2016, 119 sites were visited in Fillmore and Redwood counties in attempt to validate potential cover crops.
-An additional 66 sites in Redwood were visited in 2017, and 60 sites in the Cannon Watershed were visited in 2018.
+An additional 66 sites in Redwood were visited in 2017, and 60 sites in the Cannon Watershed were visited in 2018, and 22 sites in Becker county were visited in 2019.